 affiliating with a party.

 Opting out is simple.
 The Elections Division will send you information on Oregon Motor Voter that explains your automatic voter registration options.
-If you don’t want to be registered, just check the box on the OMV Card to opt out, sign it, and drop it in the mail.
+If you don’t want to be registered, just check the box on the OMV Card to opt out (decline registration), sign it, and drop it in the mail.
 A pre-paid postage envelope is included with your OMV letter.